alexandreborges/malwoverview/README.md

         (optional)  -x 1 extracts overlay (it is used with -f option).
         (optional)  -v 1 queries Virus Total database for positives and totals (any filetype).
         (optional)  -s 1 shows antivirus reports from the main players.
 This option is used with -f option (any filetype).
-        (optional)  -p 1 Use this option if you have a public Virus Total API.
-It allows getting a complete evaluation on a set of malware samples.
-However, for each four malware samples there is a delay of 1 minute.
+        (optional)  -p 1 use this option if you have a public Virus Total API.
+It forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the malware repository..

         If you use Virus Total option, so it is necessary to edit the malwoverview.py and insert your VT API.